 What is the CC-BY 4.0 license?

 The CC-BY 4.0 license allows others to distribute, remix, adapt, and build upon a work, provided they give proper credit to the original creator.
-Many Open Access journals publish articles under this licensing model, which promotes open science communication.
+Many open access journals publish articles under this licensing model, which promotes open science communication.

 CC-BY allowances: